 In the Multiplication and Division unit, students multiply ad multiply and divide numbers from 1 to 10.
 They multiply and divide by 10, 100, and 1 000 using mental strategies and multiply and divide using a variety of tools.
 Students solve vertical multiplication equations, divide two-digit and three-digit by one-digit numbers.
 Students describe relationships using multiplication, and explore multiplication and unit rates.
 They also solve problems involving more than one operation.

 In the Patterning and Algebra unit, students create and extend patterns, analyze terms and term numbers, create number patterns, and predict terms in a pattern.
 Students also determine the relationship between multiplication and division, find the missing number in a multiplication problem, and identify the commutative and distributive properties.

 In the Fractions and Decimal Numbers unit, students represent fractions, identify the fraction of a group, compare and order fractions, show equivalent fractions, and count by halves, thirds, fourths, and tenths.
 Students also read and write decimal numbers, show place values from 0.1 to 10 000, represent, compare, and order decimal numbers up to tenths, count forward, add and subtract decimal numbers, and explore the relationship between fractions and decimal numbers.

-The evaluation for this course is based on the student's achievement of curriculum expectations.
+Student evaluation in this course is based on the student's achievement of curriculum expectations.
 The final letter grade represents the quality of the student's overall fulfillment of the expectations for the course and reflects the corresponding level of achievement as described in the achievement chart for the discipline.
-The final grade will be determined based on each of the 8 units (12.5% each) and will reflect the student’s most consistent level of achievement throughout the course, although special consideration will be given to more recent evidence of achievement.
-There is no final assessment, such as an exam, in this course.
+The final grade reflects the student’s most consistent level of achievement across all units in the course, although special consideration is given to more recent evidence of achievement.
+Students are not required to write a final exam in this course.